cdonne/Invasive-cup-project-/Analysis/README.md

 ### General linear model
 - a nested design was used to assess the differences in life history traits between invasive and native snails
-- see output file for the tables
+- see output file for the tables (Nested_GLMoutput)
-- both growth rate and age at maturity were signficantly different between invasive and native